 The monument is much more than just a religious location, it’s also the pride of Indian architecture.

 10. Khajuraho: The Misinterpreted Temple

-The world famous monument constructed by the Chandela Dynasty, the Khajuraho is probably the most misinterpreted monuments in the world.
+The world-famous monument constructed by the Chandela Dynasty, the Khajuraho is probably the most misinterpreted monument in the world.

 How many of them have you explored?

 Planning a trip to India?
 Keep reading:

 India is a country with a rich culture that has many unique customs and rules.
 Knowing and following these local customs is an important part of travel in India, as it helps to ensure that travelers don’t offend or annoy the locals.
 This post will provide helpful tips for avoiding cultural clashes in India and staying on the good side of the people you meet.

 India is a diverse and beautiful country and a great place to explore by trekking.
 There are many exciting and rewarding treks available to choose from, with something to suit everyone’s tastes and abilities.
 From the mighty and demanding Himalayas to easier hikes, this post shows you ten of the best Indian treks to experience.

 Ladakh, a union territory of India, is a part of the breathtaking Kashmir region.
 It offers a unique experience with its majestic landscapes, dazzling skies, highest mountain passes, exciting adventure activities, picturesque Buddhist Monasteries, and vibrant festivals.
 This article explores the best Leh Ladakh itinerary if you have one week to spend there.